connornmfinlay/dot-files/README.md

 # dot-files

-zshrc to be saved as .zshrc in ~ everything to be moved into .config folder
+zshrc and p10k.zsh to be saved as ~/.zshrc and ~/.p10k.zsh respectively in ~

+everything else to be moved into ~/.config/